Joker (The Dark Knight)

-Background
+Concept and development

+Casting

+On 31 July 2006, The Dark Knight was officially announced by Warner Bros.
+Pictures and Heath Ledger was cast as the Joker.
+Director Christopher Nolan had met with Ledger over the years for different roles, including the part of Batman in Batman Begins.
+Ledger explained that he was not interested in working on superhero films: "I would just feel stupid and silly.
+I couldn't pull it off and there are other people who can perfectly, but I just couldn't take myself seriously".
+After seeing and being impressed with Batman Begins, however, Ledger sought the part of the Joker in its sequel.
+Nolan cast Ledger before there was a script due to his determination, stating, "Heath was just ready to do it, he was ready to do something that big."
+Casting director John Papsidera stated that they needed somebody courageous to play the part.
+Joaquin Phoenix, who later portrayed the Joker in the eponymous 2019 film, was offered the role by Nolan, but he turned it down as he "wasn’t ready then".

-As a starting actor, Heath Ledger did not attach himself seriously to the roles he was playing.
+As a starting actor, Ledger did not attach himself seriously to the roles he was playing.
 This changed, however, when at age 22 he started to watch some of his films.
 Realizing that they were movies he himself might not actually have wanted to see, it made him more cautious and respectful towards his professional choices.
 The 2005 fantasy film The Brothers Grimm marked a turning point for the actor as director Terry Gilliam gave Ledger (and his co-star, Matt Damon) opportunities to create characters they had not been given before.
 Gilliam helped Ledger put on a clown act for that film, an experience the actor later acknowledged as an influence for his performance as the Joker.

-Director Christopher Nolan had met with Ledger over the years for different roles.
-While meeting for the part of Batman in Batman Begins, Ledger explained that he was not interested in working on such a film.
-The actor reflected on his problems with portraying superheroes, saying; "I would just feel stupid and silly.
-I couldn't pull it off and there are other people who can perfectly, but I just couldn't take myself seriously"; Ledger normally disliked comic book movies.
-However, later impressed with Batman Begins, Ledger sought the part of the Joker from Nolan.
-Impressed with Ledger's determination, Nolan cast him in the part.
-"Heath was just ready to do it, he was ready to do something that big."
-Casting director John Papsidera reflected on the casting choice, saying the filmmakers knew they needed somebody courageous to play the part.
-Heath Ledger was cast before there was a script.

 Performance

-Heath Ledger described the Joker as a "psychopathic, mass murdering, schizophrenic clown with zero empathy".
 Highlighting the opportunity for freshness, Ledger aimed for a new and different interpretation of the character, separate from previous film incarnations.
 Ledger and Christopher Nolan both explained seeing eye-to-eye on the Joker's appearance in the film, sharing common reference points for who the character was going to be.
 Based on philosophical ideas of anarchy and chaos, they looked at art by Francis Bacon for visual reference and they talked about Malcolm McDowell's performance as Alex in Stanley Kubrick's film A Clockwork Orange, and who Alex is in Anthony Burgess' novel of the same name.
 Ledger was given Alan Moore's graphic novel Batman: The Killing Joke for preparation for the role, as well as Grant Morrison's graphic novel Arkham Asylum: A Serious House on Serious Earth, which he "really tried to read and put it down".
 The vocal style Ledger used is rumored to be influenced by Tom Waits.
 In an interview with MTV, Ledger said he regarded the experience playing the Joker as the most fun he ever had, "and probably will ever have".